As is ever the case, the DEA Conference program will get to the heart of the issues facing disability employment sector now and into the future.

 Paul DivinyFounder and CEO, Prospert

-3:20 pm3:30 pm
+3:20 pm3:25 pm

 Conference Summary

-Wayne Herbert LEAD Disability Services
+Wayne Herbert Director of Progress and Property, LEAD Disability Services

 Elly Desmarchelier Speaker, writer, event facilitator and disability rights advocate